 One of the key goals of digital transformation is to find opportunities to streamline current processes.
-An effective way to streamline processes is to use robots, although not the physical robots you might be picturing.
+An effective way to streamline processes is to use Robotic Process Automation (RPA).
 These robots, or bots, are the key to workflow efficiency.

 Mundane, highly-manual, repetitive tasks, like data retrieval and data entry, can be a strain on businesses.
 Although they’re essential, they take up time and resources, distracting staff from doing potentially more valuable activities that grow the business.

-However, there is an easier way doing these type of tasks.
-Robotic process automation (RPA) is designed to streamline processes through automation, providing your business with an effective workflow solution that ultimately frees up your people to contribute more creatively and more meaningfully to your organisation.
+However, there is an easier way doing these types of tasks.
+Robotic process automation (RPA) is designed to streamline processes through automation, providing your business with an effective workflow solution that frees up your people to contribute more creatively and more meaningfully to your organisation.

 Put simply, RPA is a software robot that follows a coded set of repetitive and data-intensive digital instructions.
 These bots are virtual copycats, mimicking human-computer interactions and acquiring learned trends.
 They have an advantage over humans in that they never need to take a break and, as long as their inputs are correct, they never make a mistake.